 Do ask to work with others between their sets on equipment you may have been waiting for

 Do allow others to work with you between your sets if they are waiting for your equipment.
+If they look less experienced than you then offer it anyway as they may just feel intimidated

 Do ask if people are finished with equipment once they have got up.
 Try not to assume they have